 the directory and contents.
 For more information on the error log

-The following examples show other common error messages you may encounter when installing MySQL and starting the server for the first time:
+The following examples show other common error messages you might encounter when installing MySQL and starting the server for the first time:

 If the MySQL server cannot find the

 System error 1067 has occurred.
-Fatal error: Can't open privilege tables: Table 'mysql.host' doesn't exist
+Fatal error: Can't open and lock privilege tables: Table 'mysql.user' doesn't exist

-This situation may occur when MySQL is upgraded and installed to a new location, but the configuration file is not updated to reflect the new location.
-In addition, there may be old and new configuration files that conflict.
+This situation can occur when MySQL is upgraded and installed to a new location, but the configuration file is not updated to reflect the new location.
+In addition, old and new configuration files might conflict.
 Be sure to delete or rename any old configuration files when upgrading MySQL.

 If you have installed MySQL to a directory other than